nien11102002/exercise_Baemin/baemin_microservice/README.md

 }
 }

-# CONFIG FILE LOGSTASH.CONF in CONTAINER LOGSTASH (remember to adjust the layout)
+# CONFIG FILE LOGSTASH.CONF in CONTAINER LOGSTASH (remember to adjust the layout and remove comment)

 input {
 jdbc {